My Hero

 We start our mornings off right

-Me: Uncle, even though your son has to go, his love and responsibility remain.
-With these two checks, you both can leave a decent life in this village, accompanied by your son’s love and responsibility.
+Me: "Uncle, although your son is no longer here, his love and sense of responsibility remain.
+With these two cheques, you and Auntie can live a more comfortable life in the village—surrounded by the love and care your son left behind."

 K–‘s story: Holiday Forever